Date: 16th April 2017

 Location: Runcorn, Cheshire

-My fourteenth stadium of 2017 was on Sunday 17th April at Pavilions in Runcorn, Cheshire.
+My fourteenth new ground of 2017 was on Sunday 17th April at Pavilions in Runcorn, Cheshire.
 The match was Runcorn Town vs. Barnton in the North West Counties League Premier Division.

 Pavilions is located in an industrial area close to the banks of the River Mersey.
 It is bordered by a chemical site to the west, a vehicle hire centre to the north, the A557 Weston Point Expressway to the east and a former football ground and cricket pitch to the south.